dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

   MockFoo foo;

-  // We don't need to specify an action here, as the default
+  // We don'type need to specify an action here, as the default
   // return value works for us.
   EXPECT_CALL(foo, CalculateBar());